How to engage the uninvolved parent

-- Establish ongoing communication systems that include good news as well as sharing of concerns with a way to dialogue and share resources to address concerns.
+- Establish ongoing communication systems.
+The should include good news as well as sharing of concerns.
+Have a way to communicate and share resources to address concerns.

-- Focus on the knowledge and interests of individual families (e.g., explain the importance of their involvement and ask them how they want to contribute to the school or classroom and their child’s learning).
+Focus on the knowledge and interests of individual families.
+Explain the importance of their involvement.
+Ask them how they want to contribute to the school or classroom and their child’s learning.

 Have you created a spirit of cooperation with the purpose of meeting children’s needs?

-Follow these five essentials of parent involvement, particularly if you are trying to engage ethnically and culturally diverse families:
+Follow these five essentials of parent involvement.
+This is particularly helpful if you are trying to engage ethnically and culturally diverse families:

 - Explore with families what they want schools to accomplish.